solsticesolutions/frontier-release/views/content/ether.md

 ![bitcoin and ethereum](images/bitcoin-and-ethereum-sitting-on-a-tree@2x.png)

-Ethereum would never be possible without bitcoin—both the technology and the currency—and we see ourselves not as a competiting currency but as complementary within the digital ecosystem.
+Ethereum would never be possible without bitcoin—both the technology and the currency—and we see ourselves not as a competing currency but as complementary within the digital ecosystem.
 Ether is to be treated as "crypto-fuel", a token whose purpose is to pay for computation, and is not intended to be used as or considered a currency, asset, share or anything else.

 There are many ways in which you can use Bitcoins within the Ethereum ecosystem: